crowdlingo/course/src/speaking/sleep.md

 - Do old people sleep a lot?
 Why?
 - How to have a good sleep?
 - Do you like to get up early in the morning?
-- Can you sleep well if you are in a noisy environment?

 ## Vocabulary

 <vocab-list>
+- dinnertime
+  - the customary or habitual hour for the evening meal
 - recharge
   - load anew
-- normally
-  - under normal conditions
-- dinnertime
-  - the customary or habitual hour for the evening meal
-- consequently
-  - (sentence connectors) because of the reason given
 - comfortable
   - providing or experiencing physical well-being or relief (&#x60;comfy&#39; is informal)
-- afternoon
+- beneficial
-  - the part of the day between noon and evening
+  - promoting or enhancing well-being
 - important
   - of great significance or value
+- necessary
-- beneficial
+  - absolutely essential
-  - promoting or enhancing well-being

 <!-- blank -->